Dorit Kemsley Calls Out Lisa Rinna And Eileen Davidson For ‘Going After People,’ Dragging Out ‘Pantygate’

 A photo posted by @doritkemsley on

-Tensions are running high and the addition of Dorit Kemsley has seemingly irked the nerves of some of the other cast members.
-Since Lisa Vanderpump brought her and her husband, PK on board, there is a lot they know about previous seasons and interactions from the Real Housewives of Beverly Hills.
+Tensions are running high, and the addition of Dorit Kemsley has seemingly irked the nerves of some of the other cast members.
+Since Lisa Vanderpump brought her and her husband, PK, on board, there is a lot they know about previous seasons and interactions from the Real Housewives of Beverly Hills.
 Kemsley commented on Lisa Rinna and Eileen Davidson’s behavior toward Vanderpump last season and went so far as to ask if it had to do with their experience of losing a parent around the time they were having issues.
 It was brought up with Rinna around, who then went to Davidson to tell her what PK and Dorit had said.
-Fans have commented about the amount of gossip swirling this season coupled with Eden Sassoon and her overstepping the lines with Kyle Richards, and it is definitely a different vibe.
+Fans have commented on the amount of gossip swirling this season coupled with Eden Sassoon and her overstepping the lines with Kyle Richards, and it is definitely a different vibe.

 A new episode of the Real Housewives of Beverly Hills will air tonight, and it is going to be intense.
-Kyle Richards will be having an awkward conversation with Eden Sassoon and Dorit Kemsley will be battling Lisa Rinna and Eileen Davidson.
-Game night hasn’t treated the women of the Real Housewives of Beverly Hills well over the years and next year, it may be booted from the tradition list.
+Kyle Richards will be having an awkward conversation with Eden Sassoon, and Dorit Kemsley will be battling Lisa Rinna and Eileen Davidson.
+Game night hasn’t treated the women of the Real Housewives of Beverly Hills well over the years, and next year, it may be booted from the tradition list.
 Kemsley is feisty and ready to hold her own against the women she loosely called bullies.
 There is a clear division in the cast, with the majority falling in line with Rinna and Davidson.
-Richards seems to be caught in the middle, taken back when Dorit loosely blamed her for not stepping in before she bought the panties that began “pantygate.”
-Seeing the women interact harshly isn’t shocking but some of the things they say about one another can be surprising.
-Dorit Kemsley is a force to be reckoned with and she isn’t going to back down from anyone.
+Richards seems to be caught in the middle, and she was taken aback when Dorit loosely blamed her for not stepping in before she bought the panties that began “pantygate.”
+Seeing the women interact harshly isn’t shocking, but some of the things they say about one another can be surprising.
+Dorit Kemsley is a force to be reckoned with, and she isn’t going to back down from anyone.

 [Featured Image by Alberto E. Rodriguez/Getty Images]